miniBill/witch-awakening/DLCs/Core/Quests.md

 - Conflict: 3
 - Reward: 5

-In a rural town you by some means overhear the hushed terrified whispers that a group of teenagers went searching for two of their missing friend who they claim have fallen victim to the "Witch of the Woods" who cursed the town long ago, every 20 years kids go missing, for the past 200 years.
+In a rural town you by some means overhear the hushed terrified whispers that a group of teenagers went searching for two of their missing friend who they claim have fallen victim to the “Witch of the Woods” who cursed the town long ago, every 20 years kids go missing, for the past 200 years.
 If you check with the factions, nobody has heard of the case.
 Pulling on the thread yourself however, you'll unravel a town full of supernatural occurrences and come to learn the inhabitants are under some subtle compulsion preventing them from leaving and making outsiders less aware of the town, even from Reapers who'd ferry spirits to safety.

 Notes:
 + An isolated ecosystem that's been cut off from Reapers, the inhabitants denied afterlives, left to wander the region until they go insane or fall victim to predatory spirits, evolving into spirit beasts and monsters such as Poltergeists, Banshees, & other dangers that are well fed enough to affect the material world.